 This space is especially designated for our littlest visitors.
 In the Baby Carrots exhibit, we encourage little ones to explore the life on the farm, plant a garden, gather eggs, or go fishing.

 Our racing airways exhibits helps kids explore air pressure and flight.
-Kids put light scarfs inside of air powered tube sand can change the direction that their scarf flies by blocking the air pressure in the scarfs path.
+Kids put light scarfs inside of air powered tube sand can change the direction that their scarf flies by blocking the air pressure in the scarfs path. ** Temporarily closed for improvements.

 Friendship Field is our outdoor exhibit space created to be used from when the snow melts to when the snow starts.
 This outdoor exhibit gives children an opportunity to discover the wonders of the outdoors.
 Complete with a mud-pie kitchen, dinosaur dig pit, tons of flowers and plants, and a stage complete with electrical hookup so that kids and adults alike can appreciate outdoor play.